Darionas/intro-component-with-signup-form-collab/README.md

 ## Main goal for challenge

-- Practice deal with GitHub as a owner of repo and as a callobarator, and vice versa.
+- Practice deal with GitHub as a owner of repo and as a collaborator, and vice versa.
-- For callobaration practice Markdown.
+- For collaboration practice Markdown.
 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Receive an error message when the `form` is submitted if: